-Degree Types: Majors, Minors, and More
+Degree Types: Majors, Combined Majors, Honours, and More

-There are many types of degrees you can pursue in UBC Science.
+There are many types of degrees you can pursue in UBC Science:

 Major